 IS 11596 ‘Grading of uncut Indian Bimli’.

-These standards have taken into consideration the characteristics such as strength, lustre, colour, density, fineness, root content and defects, etc, for grading of fibres.
-Previously, these grading standards prescribe the ‘Hand and eye method’ for grading and allot scores for different characteristics.
+These standards have brought out into consideration the characteristics such as strength, lustre, colour, density, fineness, root content and defects, etc, for grading of fibres.
+Previously, these grading standards prescribe the ‘hand and eye method’ for grading and allot scores for different characteristics.
 However, this revision of the standard prescribes the digital grading instruments for jute such as digital automatic bundle strength tester, digital fineness meter and digital colour meter developed by ICAR - National Institute of Natural Fiber Engineering and Technology, Kolkata.

 In this revision of the standard, following major modifications have been made: